franvillamil/muniSpain/readme.md

 `muniSpain` is currently in progress.
 In particular, partial changes in municipalities (such as when two municipalities exchange a small part of their territory or a municipality splits and these parts are integrated in different municipalities) are still not implemented.
 Moreover, it will include further resources to deal with different historical territorial units and analyze different datasets.

-**Pending**:

-* Returning municipality codes in character vector is useful when working with pre-1860 datasets, but it can cause unnecessary problems otherwise because of incompatibilities with interger variables (e.g. "02001", 02001).
-Solve this, accounting for the periods being used and add warning messages when needed. **Note:**
-   * Flag the existence of municipalities with extra number of codings, i.e.  `str_length(muni_code) == 6 | (str_length(prov_code) == 1 & str_length(muni_code) == 5)`.
-   * Always return integer if no pre-1860 data is being used
-   * How to differentiate municipalities with pre-1860 data?
-Perhaps do internal work with other coding and return code + flag variable + warning.
-* Add alternative municipality names from [GADM](https://gadm.org/) for `name_to_code()` (e.g. NAME_4 and VARNAME_4 in GADM, El/La, etc).
-* Expand to changes from 2011 to 2020?
-   * Are they available?
-They could be retrieved from INE, but only when 2021 census is available.
-Otherwise, take list from Padrón Continuo and code changes manually.

 ## Installation

 To install `muniSpain` from Github run: